-0 There are no sustainability guidelines for food and beverages.
-1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability.
-2 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
 The medical school is engaged in efforts to increase food and beverage sustainability.

-3 Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.

-Score explanation: Sustainable food purchasing at Rush University Medical Center includes local businesses but not necessarily locally sourced material.
+Sustainable food purchasing at Rush University Medical Center includes local businesses but not necessarily locally sourced material.
 The medical school is not directly engaged in these efforts.
-RUMC is currently following sustainability guidelines put forth by Healthcare Without Harm regarding food purchasing.
+RUMC is currently following Sustainability guidelines that Healthcare Without Harm have put forth regarding food purchasing.
 These efforts are further being amplified through the Healthcare Anchor Network - Impact Purchasing Commitment (HAN-IPC) sustainable food targets.
-This target was initially 20% Sustainable food spend by 2025, however that goal has already been met.
+This target was initially 20% Sustainable food spend by 2025, however that goal has already been met and has since been increased to 25%.
 There are discussions to revisit and increase the goal.
-This would be awarded 1 point.

-8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
+8. Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-- 3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - 2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement.

-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement.

-0 There are no sustainability guidelines for supply procurement.
+- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.

-Score explanation: The medical school is currently not engaged in efforts to increase sustainability procurement, however Rush University Medical Center is associated with the Rush Anchor Mission Team/Rush Local and part of the HAN-IPC.
-This includes making conscious decisions to support our local communities through procurement regarding Furniture, Food and other local spend.
+The medical school is currently not engaged in efforts to increase sustainability procurement, however Rush University Medical Center is associated with the Rush Anchor Mission Team/Rush Local and part of the HAN-IPC.
+This includes making conscious decisions to support our local communities through procurement regarding furniture, food and other local spend.
 There are currently no protocols to be followed regarding Sustainable procurement - only guidelines and recommendations.
-This would be awarded 1 point.
+These recommendations are in line with HAN-IPC goals, and developed through working with Vizient and the Rush Supply Chain Team to identify medical products that are free of chemicals of concern, as well as being environmentally preferred sourced.